Eurocc-Italy/dl_tui/README.md

 The `--query` _action_ supports the following additional _options_:

-- `--query_file=...` (mandatory): path to the text file containing the SQL query to be ran on the Data Lake.
+- `--query_file=...` (mandatory): path to the text file containing the SQL query to be ran on the Data Lake
-- `--python_file=...` (optional): path to the Python file containing the processing to be ran on the files matching the query.
+- `--python_file=...` (optional): path to the Python file containing the processing to be ran on the files matching the query
-- `--container_path=...` (optional): path to the Docker/Singularity container the user wishes to run on HPC on the files matching the query.
+- `--container_path=...` (optional): path to the Docker/Singularity container the user wishes to run on HPC on the files matching the query
-- `--container_url=...` (optional): URL to the Docker/Singularity container the user wishes to run on HPC on the files matching the query.
+- `--container_url=...` (optional): URL to the Docker/Singularity container the user wishes to run on HPC on the files matching the query
-- `--exec_command=...` (optional): command to be run within the Docker/Singularity container.
+- `--exec_command=...` (optional): command to be run within the Docker/Singularity container

 If no Python/Docker/Singularity file is provided, the job will match the files of the query and copy them to the results archive for download.